Neshri/Introspection/README.md

 ## Project Description

 AgentTree is an autonomous AI agent that uses Monte Carlo Tree Search (MCTS) to generate and improve Python code.
-The system employs two AI personalities - an Executor that generates new code solutions and a Critic that evaluates code quality and functionality - working together through the MCTS algorithm to explore and optimize programming solutions.
+The system employs multiple AI personalities including Executor (code generation), Critic (quality evaluation), Evaluator (performance assessment), Tracker (learning and analytics), and Scout (exploration) - working together through the MCTS algorithm to explore and optimize programming solutions.

 The agent builds code iteratively by expanding a search tree where each node represents a code state.
 The MCTS algorithm balances exploration and exploitation to find the most promising code variations, guided by actual code execution results and the Critic's quality assessments.
 The system maintains persistent memory, allowing it to resume code generation across sessions, and includes self-improvement mechanisms that learn from successful prompt patterns.

 ## Features

 - **MCTS-Powered Code Generation**: Uses Monte Carlo Tree Search to explore and optimize code development
-- **Dual AI Personality System**: Executor generates new code, Critic evaluates functionality and correctness
+- **Multi AI Personality System**: Executor generates new code, Critic evaluates functionality and correctness, Evaluator assesses performance, Tracker monitors learning, Scout explores new approaches
 - **Code Execution Testing**: Runs generated code safely to validate functionality
 - **Self-Improvement**: Learns from successful prompt patterns to improve future code generation
 - **Persistent Memory**: Saves and loads code progress between sessions